Hihubxu/Estimation-of-Lower-Limb-Torque/README.md

 5. **Optional: Customization**:
    - If you need to adjust parameters (e.g., model architecture, CWT settings, dataset split ratios), you can modify the corresponding sections in the scripts before running them.
    - Detailed comments within the code will guide you on how to make these adjustments.

-- Re-train the model

-Noted that different versions of tensorflow and CUDA may cause the results to be slightly different from the results in the article.
+`Noted that different versions of tensorflow and CUDA may cause the results to be slightly different from the results in the article.`
 ## Environment Requirements
 - **Hardware Requirements**:
   - 12th Gen Intel® Core™ i9-12900K Processor, clock speed 3.20 GHz